We may earn money or products from the companies mentioned in this post.

 How do I get a sourdough starter?

 OK, you are sold, right?
 So how do you go about getting and maintaining a sourdough starter?
 I really recommend that you start with an established starter.
 Whether you get this from a friend, family member, a Facebook group, or buy it, you will be much happier with your established starter than trying to make your own.
 I tried numerous times to make my own, and it was time consuming hassle, and it never resulted in good bread or baked goods!
 I finally purchased a starter from Cultures for Health.
 I first chose the Parisienne starter.
 I loved it from the get-go and still continue to use it to this day.
-I also bought their whole wheat starter and then their gluten-free, brown rice starter which I trained to eat buckwheat.
+I also bought their brown rice starter which I trained to eat buckwheat.
 I love all three and use them for different things.
 Besides providing excellent bread and baked goods, another benefit of an established starter is that it is more forgiving.
 If you go away on vacation for two weeks and it doesn’t get fed, it will more than likely revive quite nicely for you upon your return.

 To maintain a sourdough starter: